Fed's Brainard says central bank stepping up exploration of digital dollar

 By Jonnelle Marte and Howard Schneider

-"The Federal Reserve is stepping up its research and public engagement on a digital version of the U.S. dollar," Brainard said in remarks prepared for a virtual event organized by CoinDesk.
+"The Federal Reserve is stepping up its research and public engagement on a digital version of the U.S. dollar," Brainard said in remarks made during a virtual conference organized by CoinDesk.

+Fed officials are making it clear that the U.S. central bank plans to take an active role in developing standards as more countries research and develop central bank digital currencies.
+Fed Chair Jerome Powell said last week that the Fed will release a paper this summer looking at how CBDCs could affect payments.
+Powell has also stressed that the Fed will move carefully and that congressional action may be required before the United States could develop a digital dollar.

-The central bank must also anticipate changing consumer trends and ensure that Americans have access to "safe central bank money" as digital payments become more popular, Brainard said.
+Brainard on Monday laid out the reasons why it will be important for the Fed to stay engaged as digital payments become more common.
+The central bank must anticipate changing consumer trends and ensure that Americans have access to "safe central bank money," Brainard said.

-The increased availability of digital payment options from private companies also threaten to "fragment" the payment space in a way that could create friction and lock some consumers out, Brainard cautioned.

-Major policy questions and technology issues will need to be addressed before the U.S. government can move forward with a digital currency that is inclusive and safe, Brainard said.
-Policymakers will also need to strike a balance in developing a digital currency that offers households privacy while also preventing illicit activities, she added.
+The policymaker singled out the risks posed by the development of too many privately issued stablecoins, which are digital assets linked to more traditional stores of value, such as a government-issued currency.

+"If stablecoins were to be widely adopted and serve as the basis of an alternative payment system oriented around new private forms of money, there's a real risk that you could see fragmentation of the payment system," Brainard said.

 (Reporting by Jonnelle Marte and Howard Schneider; Editing by Andrea Ricci)